Clone (download) a repositorygit clone url# Clone only a branchgit clone url --branch branch_name --single-branch

 - Permissions: Ensure your

-permissions are restricted only to your user withchmod 600 ~/.ssh/config
+~/.ssh/config filepermissions are restricted only to your user withchmod 600 ~/.ssh/config

-Option: Using the GITSSHCOMMAND Environment Variable
+Option: Using the GITSSHCOMMAND Environment Variable, Session Based Change

 GITSSHCOMMAND environment variable sets the SSH command that

-flag to point to a key file to use.
+git uses and can use the -i flag to point to a key file to use.
 It is

 useful for temporary changes and scripts.